-You all know by now that I’m a pretty outdoorsy gal who loves getting out in nature.
-So it made perfect sense for us to star our 3-week road trip off by driving straight to the park for a few days of exploring.
+You all know by now that I'm a pretty outdoorsy gal who loves getting out in nature.
+So it made perfect sense for us to start a 3-week road trip off by driving straight to the park for a few days of exploring.
 We actually explored both on the Saxon-Switzerland National Park side within Germany, and the Bohemian-Switzerland National Park side in the Czech Republic during our two days there and had the opportunity to see a lot.
-We set out driving the 7 hour trip from Hamburg to the Bastei Bridge – which is halfway between Dresden and the beginning of the National Park – overnight on the Friday.
+We set out driving the 7 hour trip from Hamburg to the Bastei Bridge - which is halfway between Dresden and the beginning of the National Park - overnight on the Friday.
 Our goal?
 We wanted to arrive there first thing on the Saturday morning and really start our two-day adventure at Saxon-Switzerland National Park.

 Getting to the park

 However, I strongly recommend driving to the park like we did, not only does it give you the freedom to explore at your own pace and to choose which hikes/sights you cover, but it also means you have the option to camp or even sleep in your camper van like we did which saved us a lot of money as we prepared all our meals ourselves.
 There are lots of other accommodation options nearby, from cottages and hotels to B&Bs.
 For us it was a 7 hour overnight journey from Hamburg.
 If you're looking for a way to travel to Saxon Switzerland National Park with ease, why not hire a private chauffeur?
 European Transfers offer custom itineraries – one day trips easily organised between Dresden, Prague or other nearby cities.
 Don't worry about parking, speeding limits or local driving laws, just sit back and enjoy the ride.